davea42/readelfobj-code/README.md

 Requires python3 and a bash or sh shell.

+If unsure what object format a file might be, the <strong>object_detector</strong> will tell you.
+(On linux and MacOs the 'file' command will do that too.)

 ## Contents
+#### object_detector

+A program that reads a minimal amount of object header content (for any of the supported object types) and prints basic information (file type, offset size, and endianness) about each file.

 #### readelfobj

 A program that reads elf object files and